- HR performance management

 In the UK, one of the functions of OD in the National Health Service is for the system to become more sustainable.
 The healthcare system's plan of OD action, for instance, is to reduce its energy use by 30%.

 For a small to mid-size business, implementing OD may be to manage remote teams better.
 Another purpose may be to figure out the whats and whys behind absenteeism.
-Or, it could also be to become a greener firm by going paperless through digitisation.
+Or, it could also be to become a greener firm by going paperless through digital employee file.

 Whatever the goals your business wants to achieve, there are traits akin to all OD strategies.
 These include the following: